RameezHaniff/Genshin-Impact-Calculator/README.md

 Genshin Damage Calculator is a tool aimed to visualize the damage number dealt by characters in Genshin Impact.
 This project is built in the angular framework.About Genshin Damage
 As this is a tool to cater to every character in the game, it is difficult to develop all characters at once.
 So I have decided to develop character additions in batches of 4.
 Currently the only available characters are Amber, Barbara, Bennett and Beidou.
 More additions will be made with each version.

+This project is intended to work with the [Genshin Impact API](https://github.com/RameezHaniff/Genshin-Impact-Calculator-Web-API.git) which I have also developed.

 # Why this project?
 Although there are several great damage calculators for Genshin Impact online , it is still difficult to use them to build up a character in Genshin Impact .
 Many people who do not want to consider every possible scenario would prefer a simple damage output based on their current stats.
 This app focuses on simplicity for the use of casual genshin impact players.